James Humphries Hogan

 James Humphries Hogan RDI FSGT FRS (20 December 1883 – 12 January 1948) was an English stained glass designer with the firm of James Powell and Sons throughout his career, rising from apprentice to be managing director of the company.
-He made magnificent stained glass for many of England's cathedrals, including the 100 feet high central windows of Liverpool Cathedral.
+He made stained glass for many of England's cathedrals, including the 100 feet high central windows of Liverpool Cathedral.

 Biography

 Hogan was trained in turn at the Westminster School of Art, the Camberwell School of Arts and Crafts, and the Central School of Arts and Crafts.
 In January 1898, Hogan was apprenticed to Powell & Sons at the age of fourteen.
 He trained under Christopher Whitworth Whall (1849-1924), as well as under Powell & Sons designers William Aikman (1868-1959) and John William Brown (1842-1928).
 Hogan won a silver medal at the Royal Society of Arts in 1932, the same year he was elected as a Fellow.